Cobliteam/kafka-offset-migrate/README.md

 # kafka-offset-migrate
-This is a simple tool to migrate consumer offtsets from a kafka cluster to a another.
+This is a simple tool to migrate consumer offtsets from a kafka cluster to another.

 In order to migrate a consumer group GROUP of a topic TOPIC you must stop any client consuming in this group and run: